SymfonyCasts/symfony-ux/sfcasts/stimulus/properties-events.md

 When I click off to add the new element to the page... it works!
 Behind the scenes Stimulus actually *did* notice that a new element was added to the page and instantiated a brand new controller object for it.
 That's incredible!
 It's a game-changer!
-I can now write nice controller classes, return HTML via AJAX and *not* have to worry about re-initializing behavior on that new HTML.
+I can now write nice controller classes, return HTML via Ajax and *not* have to worry about re-initializing behavior on that new HTML.

 And, of course, the controller works exactly like the other ones: it increments as